jaeyk/comp_thinking_social_science/docs/08_big_data.md

 - Select `dep_delay` and `arr_delay` from flights table, show the first ten rows, then turn the result into a tibble.

 **Challenge 3**
 Could you remind me how to see the list of attributes of a table?
-Let's say you want to see the attributes of `flights` table.
+Let's say you want to see the `flights` table attributes.
 How can you do it?

 - Collect the selected columns and filtered rows